dimitrios-ath/agentos/GAMEPLAN.md

 4. Componentize R2D2

+### Possible Components

 Trainer
 Network
 Dataset
 Policy

-Offline
-Distributed
+Can we handle offline and distributed?

-Tension between how expressivity/generality of agent.py (coordinating the interactions) and how much code one has to write to reuse agent.

-ie agent.py can orchestrate a very specific set of interactions with a specific set of components but that makes it harder to swap components
+Tension between how expressivity/generality of agent.py versus how much is baked into the AOS runtime as assumptions.
+This choice affects how much code one has to write to reuse agent.
+That is, agent.py can orchestrate a very specific set of interactions with a specific set of components but that makes it harder to swap components (or, at least, it makes the component APIs more demanding).

+## Notes

+### 7/29/2021

+Had a meeting with Andy last night about AOS metrics and data management.
+Fallout:

+* Good progress on data management and metrics
+* MLFlow can do all this (and more!) but it might not be perfectly adapted to RL
+* Think hard before reimplementing much more MLFlow functionality
+* BUT not urgent to switch the management/metrics backend to MLFlow

+TODOs and TOTHINKS:

+* Flesh out last user story a bit (about the component development workflow) (see next slide)
+    * Some solutions might include programmatic agent instantiation for benchmarking
+    * A lifecycle diagram might also help
+* We might want an alternate demo of how to develop your own component
+* Unify learning loops (e.g. run, learn, etc) so we can use a single metrics/debugging infrastructure (and record benchmark results during a run)
+* // Wordsmithing output of run metrics
+* What does MLFlow not address for RL?

-Notes 7/24/2021:
+### 7/24/2021:

 agentos default agent works with acme_r2d2